seanh/snapshotter/README.markdown

 * Old snapshots can be deleted without harming new snapshots at all - each snapshot is an independent complete copy.

+  (But _don't modify files in snapshots_, not even their metadata such as permissions, as this will also modify the file in any other snapshots that have hardlinks to it.)

 Backups don't cross filesystem boundaries.
 For each mount-point encountered in the source directory there'll be just an empty directory in the snapshot.
 This means you can backup your entire filesystem to an external drive with a